 3- OSP PCB Finish

 OSP surface finish is a water-based organic surface finish utilized in copper pads.
 It bonds to copper and protects the copper pad before welding.

-OSP surface finish is an environmentally friendly finish, it provides a flat surface, is lead-free, and requires little maintenance, should be noted that it’s not as strong as a HASL finish and can be sensitive when handled.
+OSP surface finish is an environmentally friendly finish; it provides a flat surface, is lead-free, and requires little maintenance; you should note it’s not as robust as a HASL finish and can be sensitive when handled.

 The OSP PCB Plating Process

-This process maintains the copper surface from oxidation by applying a thin protective layer of a water-based organic compound over the exposed copper usually using a conveyorized method.
+This process keeps the copper surface from oxidation by applying a thin protective layer of a water-based organic compound over the exposed copper, usually using a conveyorized method.

 These are the steps to follow for OSP surface finish

 - Acid Rinse

 OSP PCB Finish Advantages

 - The manufacturing process is simple and reworkable